Will I be protected if my brokerage firm becomes insolvent?

 Brokerage firm becomes insolvent

-But should your brokerage firm not actually hold such assets, such as securities or share certificates, but rather hand them over to you for safekeeping, then that property isn’t covered by the fund.
-The property or assets must be held beneficially for a client by the firm for it to come under the protection of the CIPF.
+But should your brokerage firm not hold such assets, such as securities or share certificates, but instead hand them over to you for safekeeping, then that the fund doesn’t cover property.
+The property or assets must be held beneficially for a client by the firm to come under the protection of the Canadian Investor Protection Fund in Canada.

 What investment protection doesn’t cover

 In other words, the Canadian Investor Protection Fund doesn’t protect or guarantee to preserve the value of your investment, but rather the investment itself only when a member firm becomes insolvent.
-So, if in the weeks or months before your broker goes bust, say you buy a block of shares in a company for $100 apiece.
+If in the weeks or months before your broker goes bust, say, you buy a block of shares in a company for $100 apiece.

 Corporate accounts for companies

 If those shares drop in value to $70 when the broker becomes insolvent, the CIPF will work to get the block of shares back to the investor, but not at the original $100 per share price.
-The fund also has set limits for individual investors, covering up to a million dollars for most general investment accounts including tax-free savings accounts (TFSAs), as well as an additional million for registered accounts such as Registered Retirement Savings Plans and Registered Education Savings Plans.
+The fund also has set limits for individual investors, covering up to a million dollars for most general investment accounts, including tax-free savings accounts, and an additional million for registered accounts, such as Registered Retirement and Registered Education Savings Plans.

-Corporate accounts for companies and partnerships, meanwhile, are also covered by the CIPF up to a million dollars as well, though the fund places certain exceptions for corporate-held accounts since their owners are often a step removed from the individuals who control them.
-A list of firms that are members of the CIPF can be found here.
-Members of the Investment Industry Regulatory Organization of Canada, an industry-led self-regulatory body, are automatically made members of the CIPF.
+The CIPF also covers corporate accounts for companies and partnerships up to a million dollars, though the fund makes certain exceptions for corporate-held accounts since their owners are often a step removed from the individuals who control them.
+Members of Canada’s Investment Industry Regulatory Organization, an industry-led self-regulatory body, are automatically made members of the CIPF.

 What happens if investment funds fail?

-After reviewing your account statement, the CIPF urges people to find out if there’s been a receiver or trustee appointed by the court to oversee the insolvency process.
-If a trustee doesn’t get in touch shortly after the failure of your brokerage firm, you can contact the IIROC and ask them about it, or the CIPF’s website may have information on the company and its insolvency trustee.
+After reviewing your account statement, the CIPF urges people to find out if a receiver or trustee has been appointed by the court to oversee the insolvency process.
+Suppose a trustee doesn’t get in touch shortly after the failure of your brokerage firm.
+In that case, you can ask the IIROC about it, or the CIPF’s website may have information on the company and its insolvency trustee.

-Once you’re in contact with the trustee, they’ll keep investors informed about the progress of the insolvency process, which includes transferring client accounts to a different member firm.
-One important thing to check, according to the CIPF, is making sure that all securities and cash that were in the account on the day the brokerage declared insolvency are transferred to the new firm.
+Once you contact the trustee, they’ll keep investors informed about the progress of the insolvency process, which includes transferring client accounts to a different member firm.
+According to the CIPF, one important thing to check is making sure that all securities and cash that were in the account on the day the brokerage declared insolvency are transferred to the new firm.

 Brokerage firm becomes insolvent

-You don’t necessarily need to go with the new firm chosen by the insolvency trustee, though.
-You can choose a firm of your own and make a transfer request through the new firm.
-Should you find that not all the assets you had in your portfolio were returned, you can likely make a claim with the investor protection fund.
-You can make a claim as long as the property is covered by the fund, and you fill out the paperwork correctly while meeting the deadline to make a claim.
+You don’t necessarily need to go with the new firm the insolvency trustee chose, though.
+You can choose your own firm and make a transfer request through the new firm.
+If you find that not all your assets in your portfolio were returned, you can likely make a claim with the investor protection fund.
+You can claim if the fund covers the property and you fill out the paperwork correctly while meeting the deadline to make a claim.

 Commingled client funds